gemchain/smart-gem/README.md

 sudo apt-get install libminiupnpc-dev

 ```
-4. The client rely on old version 4.8.3 of Berkeley database and it is not available as a standard Ubuntu 16.04 package.
+4. The client rely on old version 4.8.3 of Berkeley DB and it is not available as a standard Ubuntu 16.04 package.
 You need  to compile from source.
 ```
 1. Download BerkeleyDB source package wget http://download.oracle.com/berkeley-db/db-4.8.30.NC.tar.gz